 "More like hunting me down, but yes, Chuck fucking DeLayla's looking for me!"

 Ah.
-So that's why the girl was acting so weird – Chuck DeLayla had zeroed in on her, and judging from the way she was acting, he must've zeroed in on her pretty hard.
+So that's why the girl was acting so finicky – Chuck DeLayla, self-proclaimed lothario of Brantford, was prowling the streets.
+Judging from the way she was acting, he must've zeroed in on her, and pretty hard at that.
 Lucky you, eh?

 Well, that completely changed things now.